MatthewG-ITS/MatthewG-ITS/README.md

 - 👋 Hi, I’m @MatthewG-ITS
-- 👀 I’m interested in being a friend to all who don't oppose me
+- 👀 I’m interested in being a friend to all who don't oppose me.
 - 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate on secret things that I won't say.
 - 📫 How to reach me?